esentio/Yamo/README.md

 End Using
 ````

 **Important note:** when custom select is used, Yamo doesn't set any relationship properties.
-You can return multiple entities with anonymous type (or `ValueTuple`), but you have to build entity hierarchy by yourself in postprocessing (only if you need that).
+You can return multiple entities with anonymous type (or `ValueTuple`), but you have to build entity hierarchy by yourself in postprocessing (if you need that).
 Number of returned objects matches number of rows in resultset.
 So be aware that any 1:N relationship join will result to copies of parent entity.

 #### Distinct